itrustmachines/bns-java-client/itm-bns-sample/doc/quick_start_en.md

 1. Open itm-spo-sdk-java with Maven Project
 2. Click Maven Tool at right panel
 3. Click execute maven goal
-4. Type `mvn clean package -s settings.xml` and press Enter to compile the code
+4. Type `mvn clean package` and press Enter to compile the code
 5. right click `itm-bns-sample-1.1.1-SNAPSHOT.jar` and click run `itm-bns-sample-1.1.1-SNAPSHOT.jar`

 ### 5. Check the result

 After executing the sample code.
 The BNS Java Client will start ledgerinput.
 You can check the result of ledgerinput on BNS Website.

-1. Use your Web Browser to open [BNS Website](https://azure-dev-membership.itm.monster:8088/)
+1. Use your Web Browser to open [BNS Website](https://bns.itrustmachines.com/)

 2. Click the Check Records then you can check all of your ledgerinput records